xing-junyang/xjynotes/docs/形式语言与自动机/Finite Automata.md

 ## Equivalence of NFAs and DFAs

 **A DFA can be converted to an NFA that accepts the same language and vice versa.** $\varepsilon-\mathrm{NFA}$ is also equivalent normal NFA.
 These equivalences can all be proved by **subset construction**.

+NFA are easier to design and often have exponentially fewer states than a DFA.
+Though, **only DFA can be implemented!**